Stochastic Thermodynamics of Associative Memory: MFT for Dense Associative Nets

 where $x^\nu = \pm 1$ have equal probability.
-To arrive at the second line from the first we used the same reasoning that led from (\ref{eq:selfConsist1quad}) to (\ref{eq:selfConsist}).
 For $k=2$, (\ref{eq:k-consistency2}) agrees with the self consistency equation (\ref{eq:selfConsist}) for the quadratic model.
 Unlike the one memory case, setting the gradient of $\mathcal{S}$ with respect to $\bm{\tilde\phi}$ to zero leads to an equation that is not uniquely invertible, and so it is not possible to express the free energy in terms of $\bm{\phi}$ alone away from fixed points.
 At fixed points, the free energy density can be found by inserting Eq.~\ref{eq:selfConsistMain} back into the effective action.